ailopera/linkedin-login/README.md

 # linkedin-login
-Web component for linked in login button, using Polymer
+Web component for linked in login button.